benwang2/obsidian-f22/Rutgers/2022 Fall/336/Assignments/336 Simple SQL Queries.md

 ### 6. Who likes at least one same beer that Joe or Mike like?
+**Interpretation:** Return all drinkers that like at least one beer that is also liked by Joe or Mike.
 ```sql
 SELECT DISTINCT l.drinker
 FROM Likes l, Likes l1, Likes l2